nrfconnect/sdk-nrfxlib/bsdlib/doc/pdn_extension.rst

 This PDN is used to handle data that is sent over the connection.

 The example code shows how to create a PDN socket with the protocol family :c:type:`NRF_NPROTO_PDN` and the proprietary address family :c:type:`NRF_AF_LTE`.
-When the :cpp:func:`nrf_socket` function returns, a CID has been allocated.
+When the :c:func:`nrf_socket` function returns, a CID has been allocated.
-Next, the :cpp:func:`nrf_connect` function is used to configure the created CID to use the application's APN.
+Next, the :c:func:`nrf_connect` function is used to configure the created CID to use the application's APN.
 If this operation is successful, the library attempts to activate the associated PDN handle.
-If this activation succeeds, :cpp:func:`nrf_connect` returns with success.
+If this activation succeeds, :c:func:`nrf_connect` returns with success.

 The file descriptor that is returned can only be used to operate on the PDN socket itself.
 For example, you can use it to set and retrieve socket options, to connect, or to close the PDN socket.